Your Guide to Visiting a Dentist in Phuket, Thailand, for Implants and Other Treatment

 Phuket dental prices

-The low cost of dentistry in Phuket means you may well be able to enjoy a tropical vacation, get your dental work done, and still save money on the price you were quoted back home.
-As you read reviews from former patients you’ll find examples of people who saved thousands of dollars, even after paying the full cost of their trip.
+The low cost of dentistry in Phuket means you may well be able to enjoy a tropical getaway, get your dental work done, and still save money on the price you were quoted back home.
+As you read reviews from former patients you’ll find examples of people who saved thousands of pounds, even after paying the full cost of their trip.

 The table below gives you an idea of a typical Phuket dentist price list for some of the most common treatments.
 You’ll find that the more costly the procedure, the more you can save by getting it done abroad.
 That’s why so many people travel to Phuket for dental implants.